HomeNews & storiesChanging paediatric HIV services – Eight years of experience from Uganda

 The Towards an AIDS Free Generation in Uganda (TAFU) programme was Aidsfonds’ first paediatric HIV community intervention programme.
 The programme trained up community health workers to identify HIV positive children, and link individuals to care and ongoing support.
 The programme was co-created through community leadership and engagement with key stakeholders, building on community knowledge of the needs of children living with HIV.
 Towards an AIDS Free Generation in Uganda changed the way that community-based paediatric HIV services were delivered.

-Sidaction and Aidsfonds are pleased to jointly launch a 2 million euros call for scientific proposals for the year 2025, dedicated to accelerating advances in HIV cure research.
-This initiative aims to mobilise researchers from France, the Netherlands and African countries around this crucial issue for global health.
+Sidaction and Aidsfonds are pleased to jointly launch a call for scientific proposals for the year 2026, aimed at accelerating advances in HIV cure research.